Mrst12/shop-app/README.md

 ## Introduction

-This application is built using python, during the first covid lockdown, we couldn't go to the shops because of our disbled children, so we used to get a delivery from a supermarket, there were times because of panic buying, that we could not get the items we requested, so my husband kept ordering them, when it came to putting the shopping away, there was no space for the items, as
+This application is built using python, during the first covid lockdown, we couldn't go to the shops because of our disabled children, so we used to get a delivery from a supermarket, there were times because of panic buying, that we could not get the items we requested, so my husband kept ordering them, when it came to putting the shopping away, there was no space for the items, as